-- Incorporate useful advice into the project and presentation materials - Connect to state and local experts (e.g., technical, procurement) - Coordinate with other initiatives and partners which could support the project - Gain access to leaders and elected officials - Learn about state and local funding processes - Present proposal to decision-makers.
+- Incorporate useful advice into the project and presentation materials - Connect to state and local experts (e.g., technical, procurement) - Coordinate with other initiatives and partners who could support the project - Gain access to leaders and elected officials - Learn about state and local funding processes

+Present proposal to decision-makers.
 After consultation with the team and project champion(s), project planners should begin to communicate, through formal and informal means, the proposal with decision-makers to obtain necessary approvals and funding.
 With the help of the project champion(s), planners should gain access to key officials, navigate the local decision-making process, and build support for the proposal.

-Timing for the Pre-Planning Phase can vary greatly depending on the status and coordination history of emergency communications leaders and governing bodies across the whole community.
+Timing for the Pre-Planning phase can vary greatly depending on the status and coordination history of emergency communications leaders and governing bodies across the whole community.
 Ideally, agencies should begin pre-planning activities several months to a year before funding is needed.
 Project planners should consider the following when developing project plans and securing funding:

-- Proposals cannot be funded immediately.
+Proposals cannot be funded immediately.
 Experienced officials report securing funding for a communications project often takes a year or more.
 This is due to the ongoing nature of state and local budget processes, which are often finalized long before an annual budget is passed.
 Agencies seeking funding need to understand the relevant funding cycle and determine (with state and local leaders, or their champion) the optimal timeframe for submitting a funding request, and when funding will be allocated (if approved).
-Many factors drive the amount, availability, and access to funding, including: - Federal budget cycle and grant deadlines - State/local budget cycles and timelines for submitting project proposals or budget requests - Mandated programs or pre-determined priorities (funding already allocated to other projects) - Strategic plans provide context for decision-makers.
+Many factors drive the amount, availability, and access to funding, including:

+- Federal budget cycle and grant deadlines - State/local budget cycles and timelines for submitting project proposals or budget requests - Mandated programs or pre-determined priorities (funding already allocated to other projects)

+Strategic plans provide context for decision-makers.
 A strategic plan should establish a single, overarching goal for improving public safety communications.
 The plan should then divide a large communications initiative into several smaller projects that could be funded and implemented in phases over time.
 This allows decision-makers to understand how each smaller project is an integral part of a larger plan.
-Experienced officials recommend dividing projects into phases to help an agency effectively manage the project-both technically and financially. - Communications projects compete for funding.
+Experienced officials recommend dividing projects into phases to help an agency effectively manage the project - both technically and financially.

+Communications projects compete for funding.
 State leaders are aware of the importance of emergency communications for public safety; however, they are charged with creating a budget addressing a variety of state and local needs beyond emergency communications.
-Project planners must be fully prepared to provide decision-makers with a written proposal, including benefits to the community, and promote confidence in the project and the core planning team. - Agencies must proactively assess and present requirements before a system fails.
+Project planners must be fully prepared to provide decision-makers with a written proposal, including benefits to the community, and promote confidence in the project and the core planning team.

+Agencies must proactively assess and present requirements before a system fails.
 Project planners should continually assess needs and end-of-lifecycle indicators (e.g., lack of available replacement parts, end of production on equipment, cost of maintenance outweighing replacement costs) to anticipate system requirements.
 Experienced officials recommend maintaining relationships with vendors to forecast lifecycle needs and stay informed about equipment availability and issues affecting system upgrades.
-Project planners should update state and local governing bodies (e.g., Statewide

-Interoperability Governing Body [SIGB] or State Interoperability Executive Committee [SIEC]) and communications leaders (e.g., SWIC, State Administrative Agency [SAA]) on the status of systems and proposed projects.
+Project planners should update state and local governing bodies (e.g., Statewide Interoperability Governing Body [SIGB] or State Interoperability Executive Committee [SIEC]) if required and communications leaders (e.g., SWIC, State Administrative Agency [SAA]) on the status of systems and proposed projects.
 These governing bodies and leaders are the first step to coordinating proposals and ensuring alignment with the area's strategic plans (e.g., Statewide Communication Interoperability Plan [SCIP], broadband deployment plans).